Wonshtrum/ParserLALR/README.md

 # ParserLALR
 This is a python implementation of the LALR(1) algorithm.
 It allows the generation of efficient parsers through a grammar definition.

-This package offers helper classes to create lexers and parsers as well as transformers function to shape a better output.
+This package offers helper classes to create lexers and parsers as well as transformer functions to shape the output.

 ## Implementation
 ### Lexers